-Instead of talking about ‘good’ and ‘bad’ ACT scores, I’ll break down the ACT bell curve to determine how your score stacks up against those belonging to millions of other test takers.
-So if you’re ready, let’s crunch the numbers.
+Instead of talking about good and bad ACT scores, I’ll break down the ACT bell curve to show you how your score stacks up against those of millions of other test-takers.

 A Little Refresher

-This bell curve measures the IQ of everyone on Earth.
+This bell curve illustrates IQ distribution.
 The peak of the curve represents an IQ of 100.
-100 is the most common IQ, with the majority of people (68.2%) having an IQ of somewhere between 85-115.
-Lower and higher IQs are less common.
-If you have an IQ of 130, for example, only 2.1% of the population has an IQ higher than yours.
-The standard deviation of this bell curve is 15, because each section goes up in 15 point increments.
+From this, we can see that 100 is the most common IQ, with the majority of people (68.2%) having an IQ of somewhere between 85 and 115.

 Is there more to know about bell curves?
 Sure there is.
-But for the purposes of this article, we have what we need.
+But for the purposes of looking at ACT standard deviation, we have what we need to move forward!

 ACT Standard Deviation

 Let’s put this new graph to work.
-If you earned a 31 on the ACT, that would put you at roughly the same spot that a 130 IQ did on our previous graph.
-Therefore, we know that people who earn a 31 do better that 97.9% of their peers.
-Isn’t that nice?
+If you earned a 31 on the ACT, that would put you in roughly the same spot that a 130 IQ did on our previous graph.
+Therefore, we can see that people who earn a 31 do better that 97.8% of their peers.

 Besides being a fun statistics exercise, ACT standard deviation is a powerful tool to see how competitive you are in the college application and scholarship field.
-Planning on community college?
-Then a 21 is fine.
-Yet if you’re thinking about Harvard, your score needs to be as far to the right as possible.
+If you’re planning on attending a less-competitive college, then a 21 (placing you slightly above average) is fine.
+Yet if you’re thinking about Harvard, your score should be as far to the right as possible.

 But where would a 31 put you in terms of actual numbers?
-I’ve done the math, and if you earned a 31 on the ACT, that would put you in the top 33,320 test takers.
+Cranking out the numbers, if you earned a 31 on the ACT, that would put you in the top 33,320 test takers.
 So even if you’ve earned a 31, you still have a lot of competition to get into one of America’s Top Colleges.

-As I’ve said before, a good ACT score should only be one part of a well-rounded college application package.
-At the end of the day, grades matter most.
-Commit to one or two extra-curricular activities, too.
-As long as you do your research, and know what your top choice colleges expect, you’ll be fine.
+A good ACT score should only be one part of a well-rounded college application package.
+At the end of the day, prep your best, keep your grades as high as possible, and complete the best application that you can.
+As long as you do your research, and know what your top choice colleges expect, you’ll be just fine—or even several standard deviations above just fine.